lightingghost/mxnet_benchmark/README.md

-# Benchmark of MXNet and Gluon
+# Benchmarks of MXNet and Gluon
 This is a performance comparison of native MXNet and Gluon

 ## Introduction